krharsh17/nextcache-server/ftp/CONTRIBUTING.md

 For those wishing to contribute to this section, please read the server design carefully before making a PR.

-The server side script has to be written in node.js The server port and ip have to be saved in a variable to allow easy modifications
+The server side script has to be written in node.js The server side script has to be written using ftp-srv library The server port and ip have to be saved in a variable to allow easy modifications

-The server is expected to have an HTTP endpoint that listens for database operation calls.
+The server is expected to have an HTTP endpoint that listens for storage operation calls.

 ---------------------------------------------